 ORIGINS OF THE KNIGHTS TEMPLAR

 There are many historical accounts of the Poor Fellow-Soldiers of Jesus Christ, or Knights of the Temple, more commonly referred to as Knights Templar.
 They were formed as a result of the Crusades doing battle with the Moslems and the capture of Jerusalem around 1099.
 Jerusalem fell and the Holy City belonged to the Crusaders and all Christendom rejoiced.
 Most libraries and bookstores have many volumes on the Crusades and the Knights Templar and these writings are easily understood.
 The Internet today has an almost endless amount of information on Knights Templar and those interested can become well informed of the different versions relating to their history.
+One highly recommended publication is The New Knighthood: A History of the Order of the Temple by Malcom Barber.

 Men, women and children pressed forward on their pilgrimage to the sacred city only to find that although Jerusalem was in Christian hands, the Moslems still controlled Palestine.